cyb3rgh05t/streamnetvod/CONTRIBUTING.md

 8. If an additional description or "tip" is required for a form field, it should be styled using the global CSS class `label-tip`.
 9. In full sentences, abbreviations like "info" or "auto" should not be used in place of full words, unless referencing the name/label of a specific setting or option which has an abbreviation in its name.
 10. Do your best to check for spelling errors and grammatical mistakes.
-11. Do not misspell "Overseerr."
+11. Do not misspell "StreamNet VOD."

 ## Translation

-We use [Weblate](https://hosted.weblate.org/engage/overseerr/) for our translations, and your help with localizing Overseerr would be greatly appreciated!
+We use [Weblate](https://hosted.weblate.org/engage/overseerr/) for our translations, and your help with localizing StreamNet VOD would be greatly appreciated!
 If your language is not listed below, please [open a feature request](https://github.com/cyb3rgh05t/streamnetvod/issues/new/choose).

 <a href="https://hosted.weblate.org/engage/overseerr/"><img src="https://hosted.weblate.org/widgets/overseerr/-/overseerr-frontend/multi-auto.svg" alt="Translation status" /></a>